pingswept/me30-website/content/logistics/projects.md

 Documentation due on Canvas by Monday, November 18, 11:59 PM

-On November 18th, class will consist entirely of us playing each other's games, and marveling at our collective ingenuity and resourcefulness.
+On November 18th, class will consist of us playing each other's games, marveling at our collective ingenuity and resourcefulness, and introducing Project 5.

 ## Project 3: H-bridge
 **Build an H-bridge motor controller**